 PBIS stands for Positive Behavior Interventions and Supports.
 It is a program designed to teach respect, responsibility, and safety at school.
-At Hoover Elementary School, we hope to encourage students to continuously make good behavior choices by implementing this system.
+In our school, we encourage students to continuously make good behavior choices by implementing this system.

 The majority of students follow the school’s expectations, but are never acknowledged for their positive behavior.
 Acknowledgement and reinforcing positive behavior is one of the best ways to encourage appropriate behavior and change inappropriate behavior.
 Students earn Husky High 5’s or classes earn Class Acts for displaying positive behavior.